LIS

 1. Residents prior to implementation; and

-D. The provider shall develop and implement written policies and procedures governing use of physical restraint that shall include:
+D. The provider shall develop and implement written policies and procedures governing use of physical restraint that shall comply with the requirements of 12VAC35-115.

 E. All physical restraints shall be reviewed and evaluated to plan for continued staff development for performance improvement.

-F. Use of physical restraint shall be limited to that which is minimally necessary to protect the resident or others.
+F. Use of physical restraint shall be limited to that which is minimally necessary to protect the resident or others as required by 12VAC35-115.

 G. Trained staff members may physically restrain a resident only after less restrictive interventions.